Photo on Shutterstock

-Since then, the human genome sequence has undergone lots of computation by bioinformatics, giving the DNA sequence biological meaning with identified genes and their functions.
+Since then, the human genome sequence has undergone lots of computation by bioinformatics, giving the DNA sequence the biological meaning with identified genes and their functions.
 In the human genome, approximately 22,300 protein-coding genes are identified.
-All this data has provided the scientific base for advancement in biology, genetics, medicine, and science.
+All these data have provided the scientific base for advancement in biology, genetics, medicine, and science.
 The database is also widely available to the public.
 However, how the DTC test companies use this database is unknown and secret.
 What population data are they using for analysis?

 Homo sapiens: Who are we?

-Homo sapiens is the only surviving subspecies of the genus Homo, separate from extinct varieties of other subspecies of Homo (for example, archaic humans such as H. neanderthalensis).
-The earliest fossil evidence of Homo sapiens appears 300,000 years ago in Africa.
+Homo sapiens is the only surviving subspecies of genus Homo, separate from extinct varieties of other subspecies of Homo (for example, archaic humans such as H. neanderthalensis.)
+The earliest fossil evidence of Homo sapience appears 300,000 years ago in Africa.

-Due to periods of climate change, in the first migratory dispersal, ancient humans began to migrate “out of Africa” to different parts of the globe almost 200,000 years ago.
+Due to periods of climate change, in the first migratory dispersal, ancient humans began to migrate “Out of Africa” to different parts of the globe almost 200,000 years ago.
 Studies on both Mitochondrial Eve for matrilineal and Y-chromosomal Adam for patrilineal modern human ancestors also support this timing of the first dispersal and the idea that East Africa is the common ancestral home to all humans.
-Modern human dispersals out of Africa took place in an additional two to three periods; the most successful was between 80,000 and 50,000 years ago.
+Modern human dispersals out of Africa took place in an additional two to three periods with the most successful period between 80,000 and 50,000 years ago.

-After modern humans’ dispersals to various regions like Europe and China in different times, interbreeding with the remnant of other archaic subspecies of Homo sometimes took place, and generational geographic barriers, isolation, and small groups of survivors from catastrophes caused more genetic variation—divergence.
+After modern humans’ dispersals to various regions like Europe and China in different times, some interbreeding with the remnant of other archaic subspecies of Homo took place.
+Generational, geographic barriers, isolation, and small group of survivals from catastrophes caused more genetic variation– divergence.

 In the human genome, 99.4 % of genes are identical among all of us.
 Up to 0.6% of the entire genes explain our individual differences due to mutations.
 Mutation occurs every time cells divide and genes are replicated.
 The human genome may express accumulation and overrepresentation of some small genetic mutations in a population, divergence, isolated from gene flow over generational time.

-Race is associated with biology and linked with the physical characteristics of an individual, such as skin color or height.
-Ethnicity, on the other hand, is linked to cultural expression and identity within a group.
+Race is associated with biology and linked with the physical characteristic of an individual, such as skin color or height.
+Ethnicity, on the other hand, is linked with cultural expression and identity within a group.